top of page

 Similar to the way the Fire Keeper builds the Inipi ceremony through his/her relationship to the fire, participants build their individual ceremony within the collective ceremony - through their relationship with the Great Spirit - from the moment they commit themselves to it.
 All energy directed in synergy with the ceremony will accumulate to become gifted back to the participants and to Life.
 Clear intentions and committed engagement are what make this process powerful.
 Please reflect on what you would like to receive from the ceremony.

 We have limited spots for about 13 people in the lodge.
 These spots can be a considerable blessing for people.
-Signing up for an Inipi is a significant commitment in relationship to oneself, Tunkashila (helping spirits), the ones providing the ceremony, and our relatives joining along.
+Signing up for an Inipi is a significant commitment in relationship to oneself, Tunkashila (helping spirits), the ones providing the ceremony and our relatives joining along.
 For these reasons please avoid canceling especially at the last minute, which also makes it difficult for someone to fill that spot.

 Mantras, healing songs and songs of love, as well as any appropriate musical instruments such as hand drums and rattles are encouraged for inside the lodge!